-Emergency Preparedness and Management Plan shall be followed as given under ESS 4 iv) COVID Considerations:
+Emergency Preparedness and Management Plan shall be followed as given under ESS 4

-Reference to World Bank Group -(WBG) Environmental Health and Safety (EHS) and Other Guidelines sourced from within the district.
-Hence as per WB's guidance note3, for such workers, Contractor needs to:
+Reference to World Bank Group - (WBG) Environmental Health and Safety (EHS) andOther Guidelines

 The WBG Guidelines of Environmental Health and Safety (WBGEHS) provide detailed guidance note on health and safety requirement and good practices.
-The WBGEHSguidelines are intended to be used in conjunction with Indian legislation on OHS at construction sites and shall be referred by contractor and IAs while finalizing site specific contractor's EHS management plan.
+The WBGEHS guidelines are intended to be used in conjunction with Indian legislation on OHS at construction sites and shall be referred by contractor and IAs while finalizing site specific contractor's EHS management plan.